Writing NSW is managed by our CEO and staff who are responsible to a volunteer Board.

 Jeanne is responsible for the organisation’s financial and office management as well as venue hire of Garry Owen House.

-Ashley and Ren are responsible for the organisation and administration of Writing NSW courses and other programs.
+Dan is responsible for the organisation and administration of Writing NSW courses and other programs.
 They also compile and edit Newsbite.

 Communications and Project Officer